tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 	// but not the <b> tag in the footer let myList = document.querySelectorAll("p b");

-	// here's and ES6 way to loop through arrays - the for/of loop
+	// here's an ES6 way to loop through arrays - the for/of loop
 	for (let element of myList) {
 		// we can set CSS values through the .style property element.style.color = "red";